townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       on.
       This approach tends to make the hash function dependent on the distribution of the high-order bits of the keys.

+   bintree
+      :to-term: flyweight :label: uses

+      A :term:`spatial data structure` in the form of binary :term:`trie`, typically used to store point data in two or more dimensions.
+      Similar to a :term:`PR quadtree` except that at each level, it splits one dimension in half.
+      Since many leaf nodes of the PR quadtree will contain no data points, implementation often makes use of the :term:`flyweight` :term:`design pattern`.

    block
       Defines a :term:`scope` within a program.